cyianor/ithmbrdr/README.md

 most/all(?) of this out on his own, which is a great achievement.

-For the iPod nano 3rd generation, that I had available here, it turns out that the highest resolution images (720 x 480 pixels) were in files called `F1067_x.ithmb` where `x` indicates the chunk, since these files are broken apart if there are too many images in one.
+For the iPod nano 3rd generation, that I had available here, it turns out that the highest resolution images (`720 x 480 pixels`) were in files called `F1067_x.ithmb` where `x` indicates the chunk, since these files are broken apart if there are too many images in one.

 The images are stored consecutively in the `ithmb` files, without any header.
 Not that each image uses `720 * 480 * 2 bytes`.
 The colors were encoded in
 YCbCr or YUV (not sure) with a 4:2:0 chroma sampling scheme.
+Not that the data is saved in the order below.

 The first `720 * 480 bytes` encode the luminance for each pixel.
-The next `360 * 240 bytes` encode the Cb or U chrominance and the following `360 * 240 bytes` encode the Cr or V chrominance.
+The next `360 * 240 bytes` encode the Cb or U chrominance (essentially as a `360 x 240 pixel` grayscale) and the following `360 * 240 bytes` encode the Cr or V chrominance.

-It is unclear what the last `720 * 120 bytes` contain.
-When extracted as pure gray channel information it looks like a horizontally stretched version of the lower half of the original image.
-It is unclear if there is any new information in that section that is not encoded in the upper sections.
+After some more exploration, it seems like the last `720 * 120 bytes` contain a version of the lower half of the picture encoded in the first 3/4-th of the file.
+It is encoded in YCbCr or YUV in blocks of four bytes as `Cb Y Cr Y`.
+This is similar to a 4:2:2 chroma sampling scheme.
+However, the weird thing is that the luminance channel seems to miss half the rows, while the chroma information is fully available and is the same as the lower half of the respective chroma channels encoded above.
+It is possible that this chunk is just meant for padding, but it is unclear why half the image would be saved here, especially in this vertically squished fashion.

 ## TODOs

-- Is the last third of image data just padding?
-It looks like half the image in some interlaced way
 - Figure out how the `Photo Database` file can be read.
 This might give reveal extra information about the images
 - See if I can find more test data to try other iPod/iPhone models